-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Leonardo DiCaprio, Once Upon A Time… In Hollywood

-Taron Egerton, Rocketman
+Taron Egerton, Rocketman – winner

 Eddie Murphy, Dolemite Is My Name